 Things to Watch Out for on Sanagi Island

-- Please don’t trespass on private properties.
+- Please refrain from trespassing on private property.

 - Bring your garbage back with you.